jaime-pue/into-parquet/README.md

 It will overwrite previous Parquet files.

-This utility is particularly useful for users who need to efficiently store and query large datasets.
+This utility is particularly useful for users who need to work with local datasets.
 The conversion process preserves column names, and the structure of the original CSV files while transforming them into Parquet format with new data types defined by the user.
+Parquet format

 ## Requirements